lorenzos/dasher/README.md

 * `json` - Optionally declare the content body as being JSON in the request.
 * `body` - Optionally provide a content-body that will be sent with the request.
 * `formData` - Optionally add formData that will be sent with the request.
-* `debug` - Used for testing button presses and will -not- perform a request.
+* `retries` - How many times the HTTP request will be retried if it fails, default to zero.
 * `cmd` - Used to run a local command rather than an HTTP request.
 Setting this will override the url parameter.
+* `debug` - Used for testing button presses and will -not- perform a request.

 Setting and using these values should be enough to cover almost every kind of request you need to make.